kivudesign/Validator/README.md

 - `required` : the field should be an array,
 - `min` : define minimum number of elements the field should have,
 - `max` : define maximum number of elements the field should have,
-- `string` : check is content of an array string,
+- `string` : check if content of an array are string,
+- `number` : check if content of an array are numbers,

 In some case the array can have children, and method, the array module as also it own method to control elements,